Become an Osteosarcoma Advocate

 Start Your Own Partnering for Progress Fund

 To take a bigger step in osteosarcoma advocacy, you can create your own osteosarcoma science fund with our support and infrastructure.
 Through a Partnering for Progress fund, we help you determine a research study or trial to support, and we handle many of the logistics, allowing you to focus on reaching out to friends and family to make a difference for osteosarcoma patients everywhere.
-If you are interested in learning more about Partnering for Progress, please email giving@osinst.org and our Development Manager, Vanessa Peterson, will be in touch.
+If you are interested in learning more about Partnering for Progress, please email giving@osinst.org and our Director of Development, Vanessa (Peterson) Montemayor, will be in touch.

 Lizzy’s Osteosarcoma Science Fund

 In 2020, the Osteosarcoma Institute partnered with Lizzy’s Walk of Faith Foundation to establish Lizzy’s Osteosarcoma Science Fund at the OSI.
-Together, we have raised more than $100,000 (as of September 2022) in honor of Lizzy Wampler.
-Lizzy’s Fund is being applied towards a breakthrough liquid biopsy study selected by Lizzy’s parents and the founders of LWOF Foundation, Jennifer and John Wampler.
-This study is being conducted by Dr. Brian Crompton at the Dana-Farber Cancer Institute.
+Together, we have raised more than $150,000 (as of April 2025) in honor of Lizzy Wampler.
+Lizzy’s parents and the founders of LWOF Foundation, Jennifer and John Wampler, have chosen to support the OSI’s broader research efforts to address the most urgent needs in osteosarcoma treatment.

 #TeamIzzy’s Osteosarcoma Science Fund